Skip to main content

 e.
 In assessing an appropriate remedy, due consideration shall be given to the size of the employer’s business, the employer’s good faith, the gravity of the violation, the history of previous violations, and the failure to comply with record-keeping, reporting, anti-retaliation, or other non-wage requirements.

 f.
-When a final order has been entered against a developer or construction employer in 2 instances, within any consecutive 6 year period, determining that such employer has failed to comply with the wage, benefits, anti-retaliation, record-keeping or reporting requirements of this chapter, such employer, and any principal or officer of such employer who knowingly participated in such failure, shall be ineligible to submit a bid on or be awarded any city contract or financial assistance for a period of 5 years from the date of the second disposition provided, however, that where any such final order involves the falsification of payroll records or the kickback of wages, the employer or any officer of the employer who knowingly participated in the violation of this chapter shall be ineligible to submit a bid on or be awarded any city contract or financial assistance for a period of 5 years from the date of the final order.
+When a final order has been entered against a developer or construction employer for 3 instances of violations not settled during the cure period within any consecutive 6 year period, determining that such employer has failed to comply with the wage, benefits, anti-retaliation, record-keeping or reporting requirements of this chapter, such employer, and any principal or officer of such employer who knowingly participated in such failure, shall be ineligible to submit a bid on or be awarded any city contract or financial assistance for a period of 5 years from the date of the third disposition provided, however, that where any such final order involves the falsification of payroll records or the kickback of wages, the employer or any officer of the employer who knowingly participated in the violation of this chapter shall be ineligible to submit a bid on or be awarded any city contract or financial assistance for a period of 5 years from the date of the final order.

-i.
-The comptroller may contract with non-governmental agencies to investigate possible violations of this chapter.
-Where a developer or construction employer is found to have violated the requirements of this chapter, the developer or construction employer shall be liable to the city for costs incurred in investigating and prosecuting the violation.
+h.
+The comptroller may contract with non-governmental agencies to make referrals of possible violations of this chapter, provided, however, that the comptroller may not delegate authorities provided under sections 234 and 235 of the labor law to such non-governmental agencies.
+Where a developer or construction employer is found to have violated the requirements of this chapter, the comptroller may require the developer or construction employer to be liable to the city for reasonable costs incurred by the non-governmental agency in referring such violations.

 1. An injunction to restrain any adverse or retaliatory action;